ethereum/go-ethereum/README.md

 * `edge` - latest build from `master`
 * `v0.x.y` - specific stable release

-### Environment variables

-* `PASSWORD` - *required* - Used to setup a sample Ethereum account in the data directory.
-If a data directory is mounted with a volume, the first Ethereum account from it is loaded, and Swarm will try to decrypt it non-interactively with `PASSWORD`
-* `DATADIR` - *optional* - Defaults to `/root/.ethereum`

 ### Swarm command line arguments

 All Swarm command line arguments are supported and can be sent as part of the CMD field to the Docker container.